 Dr. Kim Truesdell, Elementary Education, Literacy, and Educational Leadership

 Dr. Hsiang-Ann Liao, Communication

 Dr. Myrtle Welch, Elementary Education, Literacy, and Educational Leadership

 Mr. David Cinquino, History and Social Studies Education

-Dr. Pixita del Prado Hill, Elementary Education and Reading
+Dr. Pixita del Prado Hill, Elementary Education, Literacy, and Educational Leadership

 Dr. Ruth Guo, Computer Information Systems

 Dr. Eric Krieg, Sociology

 Dr. Catherine Lange, Earth Science and Earth Science Education

 Dr. Hibajene Shandomo, Elementary Education, Literacy, and Educational Leadership